Susan Pepper, MA (Oxon), PGCE, NPQH - Headmistress

 Margot Cuerden, BPrimEd, Johannesburg - Director of Studies

 Ms Cuerden grew up in Zimbabwe and was educated at the University of the Witwatersrand in Johannesburg, doing a Primary Education degree.
 She has been at The Study since 2001 where she has taught Years 1, 2 and 3, been the ICT Coordinator, and Curriculum Coordinator.
 She was promoted to Director of Studies in 2019 and also teaches Year 2.
-Ms Cuerden is married with one teenage son and enjoys yoga, ballroom dancing and travelling in her
+Ms Cuerden is married with one teenage son and enjoys yoga, ballroom dancing and travelling in her spare time.

 Philip Walker, BSc (Hons), Loughborough, FCA - Bursar